VinayHegde-1/Vin-s_portfolio/README.md

 Innings Played 🏏
 And much more...

+Tool Used : Power Bi
+Data : From the web URL

 📊 Features of the Report:
 Slicer Options to filter by Match Type (ODI, T20, Test) and Opponent Country 🌏 Column Chart highlighting the top 5 opponent countries with the most runs scored 🏆